aligajani/ansible-playbooks-laravel-5/README.md

 ##### Running

+The first thing you should do is update your domain name in `/nginx/vars/main.yml`.

-Running this is as simple as executing the following command from the `ansible-playbooks-laravel-5/` directory:
+Then run the provisioner using the following command from the `ansible-playbooks-laravel-5/` directory:

 `ansible-playbook --private-key=~/.ssh/your-web-server.pem provision.yml`